-1. Aircraft Maintenance Operator
+1. Independent Aircraft Mechanic

-An Aircraft maintenance Operator is limited to providing routine and/or preventive maintenance on airframe, engine and accessories as defined herein for Aircraft other than those owned, leased, and/or operated by, and under the full and exclusive control of the Operator, in addition to selling Aircraft parts, accessories, and related components.
+An Independent Aircraft Mechanic is limited to providing routine and/or preventive maintenance on airframe, engine and accessories as defined herein for aircraft other than those owned, leased, and/or operated by, and under the full and exclusive control of the Operator, in addition to selling aircraft parts, accessories, and related components.